JuliaImages/Images.jl/doc/usage.md

 ```
 Overall, however, the `display` infrastructure is still quite crude---there is no resizing and no support for putting the image inside a container different from the full window.

-## Working with images: a filtering example
+## Working with images: some examples

 Here's a short example that may help you get started:
 ```